ZrifBSofiane/PricingMethod/README.md

 I choose to do the first Bonus from the TD9 which is A.

 Moreover, there an class named BinLattice which represent a binomial tree.
 It was developped with a Template, so it can store whatever you want.
+# Contributors

+This project was made by group XX composed by me BOURAGBA SOFIANE and JASAWANT NAIME GAEL